dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 title: SpringBoot - Metrics with Servo and AWS CloudWatch
 comments: true
 ---
-Article explains how to send SpringBoot and Netflix Servo metrics to AWS CloudWatch.
+Article explains how to send Spring Boot and Netflix Servo metrics to AWS CloudWatch.
+Morover it describes mechanisms making making it happen.
+It also mentions problems I run into trying to do the same with Spring Bootand Spectator.

 #### TL;DR

-If you are not interested in how and why and just want to make it work do the following:
+If you are not interested in how and why and just want to make Spring Boot work with AWS CloudWatch do the following:

 * add dependencies (here build.gradle)